Skip to main content

 Field Names

-Define each field you want to extract as a property in the properties object.
+Required.
+The field name is the key that identifies each property in the properties object and determines how the extracted value is labeled in the output.
 Field names can contain letters, numbers, underscores, and hyphens.
-Use descriptive and specific field names that clearly indicate what data should be extracted.
-For example, use:
+Use descriptive, specific names that clearly indicate what data to extract:

 • invoice_number instead of number